𝟎𝟔 || 𝑱𝒖𝒔𝒕 𝒂 𝑵𝒖𝒎𝒃𝒆𝒓

 Oops!
 This image does not follow our content guidelines.
 To continue publishing, please remove it or upload a different image.

-EVELYN COULD HEAR FEET TAPPING AGAINST THE FLOOR AND LOW WHISPERS as she sat outside the training room.
-Everyone in the room was nervous, and the careers were huddled together discussing something that no one else could hear.
+EVELYN'S MIND SEEMED TO BLOCK OUT ALL SOUNDS EXCEPT THE TAPPING OF HER FEET AGAINST THE FLOOR as she sat outside the training room.
+As she looked around, it seemed like everyone was as nervous as she was.
+Except for the careers of course, who were huddled together discussing something that no one else could hear.
 That made her even more nervous.
-The careers were going to get 10's or 11's like they did every year.
-Evelyn would have tried to get a decent score, not too high but not too low so that it put her in good standing, but there was no point in that now.
-The careers were going to be after her either way, especially after the disaster that was the last two training days.
+Who knew what they were planning?
+They would get high scores, just like they always did.
+Evelyn would have tried to get a decent score, not too high, but not too low, but there was no point in that now.
+The careers were going to be after her either way, especially after the disaster that had been the last two days of training.

-And if she was dead anyway, why not go for the highest training score she could get?
+And if she was dead anyway, why care about the training score?

-"I dunno," Jordan murmured under his breath, "Maybe knives or something."
+"I dunno," He answered.
+"Maybe knives or something."

 "Are you good with knives?"